Call Number: 20739

 Type of Exam: No Exam

-Basis for Grading Student Performance: Grade will be based upon the above three written assignments with each assignment being worth 1/3 of each students grade.
+Basis for Grading Student Performance: Grades are based upon the three written assignments described above.